 4 Practices to Make Coaching Easy and Effective

-Leave a comment on this guest post by Marcia Reynolds, PsyD, Master Certified Coach, to become eligible for one of 20 complimentary copies of her new book, Coach the Person, Not the Problem.
+This guest post by Marcia Reynolds, PsyD, Master Certified Coach, and author of Coach the Person, Not the Problem.

 You don’t need years of training to help others discover solutions to their problems.